GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-54/index.md

 authoritative cache instance for storing its responses.

-Now, thanks to foreign fetch, which is available in Chrome 54 as an origin trial, it’s a reality.
+Now, thanks to foreign fetch, which is available in Chrome 54 as an origin trial, it's a reality.
 Check out
-[Jeffrey’s post](https://goo.gl/BWt5RA) linked in the comments below!
+[Jeffrey's post](https://goo.gl/BWt5RA) linked in the comments below!

 ## Closing